Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 While it operates on a battery system, you still have to reload after each shot due to the nature of the weapon.
 Simply hold down the trigger to charge up the gun and release the shot when full.
 Holding the charge for too long will cause the shot to fizzle out.

-As is the case with all of the Gunner’s secondaries, it’s rather sparse on ammo.
+As is the case with all of the Gunner’s secondaries, it’s rather sparse on ammo by default.
 At base, you have 16 fully charged shots.
 However, it’ll delete any none bulky enemy out of existence and has unerring accuracy.
 If you’re looking to constantly use your secondary in tandem with your primary, you might want to stick to the other secondary weapons.

-The Coil Gun’s best use is when you can funnel enemies into coming at you in a straight line, blasting through all of them.
-Then let any remaining foes die from the residual trail.
-Otherwise, use it to pick off high priority threats that you can’t reliably hit with your primary.
+The best care for the Coil Gun is when you can funnel enemies into coming at you in a straight line, before blasting through all of them with one shot.
+Ideally, any remaining foes will die from the residual trail.

-This build is for those times when you just need a punch a hole through the enemy’s defenses and get some breathing room.
-Taking advantage of the modification that lets you fire a shot at any charge level (and spend less ammo), you’ll be able to blow through and scare away any enemies in the shot’s path on demand.
+This build is for those times when you just need to make some breathing space and need to clear a line through the horde.
+Taking advantage of the mod that lets you fire a shot at any charge level (and spend less ammo), you’ll be able to blow through and scare away any enemies in the shot’s path on demand.

 • [2] Larger Battery